Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Results and Discussion

 To evaluate the interface shape quantitatively, the circularity was evaluated using the distance from the center of the inlet to the interface over 360$^{\circ}$.
 The circularity is defined as

-where 0.5 denotes perfect circularity and values greater than 0.5 indicate deviation from a circle.
-The relationship between the interface radius and circularity is shown in Fig. \ref{fig:int_vel}(a).
-The interface shape deviates from a circle with increasing radius, regardless of flow rate.
-In addition, the interface shape for low flow rates deviates from a perfect circle, and becomes close to a circle with increasing flow rate.
+where $r_\mathrm{max}$ is the radius at the furthest interface from the center of inlet and $r_\mathrm{min}$ is the radius at the nearest interface from the center of inlet (Fig. \ref{fig:setup}).
+The circularity $c = 1$ denotes perfect circle and values greater than 1 ($c > 1$) indicate deviation from a circle.
+The relationship between the interface radius and circularity is shown in Fig. \ref{fig:circularity}.
+The interface shape for low flow rates deviates from a perfect circle, and becomes close to a circle with increasing flow rate.
 When the pressure gradient decreases with a large radius or low flow rate, the relative magnitude between the pressure gradient and surface tension changes locally.
 The pressure then increases due to local interface deformation, resulting in deviation from a circular shape.
 Although the experimental system is different, a similar observation was reported by \citet{suzuki2019fingering}, where they state that the interface becomes stable at high flow rates when the pressure gradient exceeds the thermodynamic body force.

-Next, the interface velocity was evaluated.
-The experimental results are compared with the theoretical solution with $b = 0.3$ mm in Fig. \ref{fig:int_vel}(b).
-The theoretical solution is given by

-The experimental results are in good agreement with the curve of the radial velocity change in the theoretical solution.
-However, the value of the measured interface velocity is lower than the theoretical value, regardless of flow rate.

-\G{There are two possible reasons why the measured interface velocity is less than the theoretical value:} the actual flow rate is lower than the set flow rate and/or the actual gap is larger. \R{For the former, the actual flow rate was checked and the error was found to be \G{$-2.0\%$}. }

-The latter possibility is now discussed.
-Although the theoretical results were obtained by assuming $b$ = 0.3 mm, which is larger than the measured thickness of the spacer, it is conceivable that the interface velocity was underestimated due to the actual gap being larger.
-One possible factor in the gap being larger than the measured thickness of the spacer is deformation of the glass caused by the high pressure of injection.
+When the interface shape deviates from a perfect circle, the phase retardation change in circumferential direction as shown in Fig. \ref{fig:delta_map}.
+Since the phase retardation itself is small for lower flow rates, the phase retardation change become relatively larger than that for high flow rate cases.
+The difference in the trend between low shear (large radius or low flow rate) region and high shear (near inlet or high flow rate) conditions is attributed to interfacial deformation.